-Restricted cash mainly represents (i) cash received from users but not yet repaid to funding parties or received from funding parties but not yet remitted to users, which is not available to fund our general liquidity needs; (ii) security deposits set aside for our partnering commercial banks or certain institutional funding partners in case of users' defaults; and (iii) cash set aside under the quality assurance program or risk safeguard scheme through third-party custody bank accounts.
+Restricted cash mainly represents (i) cash received from users but not yet repaid to funding parties or received from funding parties but not yet remitted to users, which is not available to fund our general liquidity needs; and (ii) security deposits set aside for our partnering commercial banks or certain institutional funding partners in case of users' defaults.

-Our current restricted cash decreased by 38.7% from RMB1,814 million as of December 31, 2019 to RMB1,112 million (US\$170 million) as of December 31, 2020, primarily due to our online platform-Juzi Licai ending operation, which causes amount of investors to withdraw.
+Our current restricted cash increased by 17.4% from RMB1,112 million as of December 31, 2020 to RMB1,305 million (US\$204.9 million) as of December 31, 2021, primarily due to an increase in the security deposits placed with and set aside for our partnering commercial banks in case of users' defaults.